G5/g5stack/README.md

 to use a [base box](https://docs.vagrantup.com/v2/boxes.html) that has already been fully provisioned.

-If this is a brand-new project, you can generate an initial Vagrantfile with the `vagrant init` command:
+If this is a brand-new project, you can generate an initial config file with the `vagrant init` command:

 ```console